open-tale/open-tale.github.io/_docs/05-skills.md

 * If the SP is higher than the target's Willpower, the target gets marked with a Demoralized mark of level SP.

-* A character marked with Demoralized is unable to have explosions on rolls.
+* A character marked with Demoralized is unable to have critical rolls.

 * The Demoralized mark wears off in the end of the target's next turn.